mlswg/mls-extensions/draft-ietf-mls-extensions.md

 MLS itself offers some basic functions that applications can use, such as the secure message encapsulation (PrivateMessage), the MLS exporter, and the epoch authenticator.
-Current MLS applications make use of these mechanisms to acheive a variety of confidentiality and authentication properties.
+Current MLS applications make use of these mechanisms to achieve a variety of confidentiality and authentication properties.

 As application designers become familiar with MLS, there is